To all our members, we thank you for your loyal business and your attention to our communications during these current challenging times.

 If you need additional financial support or alternatives for your loan payments, please contact the credit union through any of the access channels listed below.

 Banks and credit unions fall into the category of "essential services."
-That’s why we are prepared to continue providing for your daily financial needs such as savings and checking as well as your short and longer-term goals supported by our extensive lending and credit programs, among all our other services.
+That’s why we have continued providing for your daily financial needs such as savings and checking as well as your short and longer-term goals supported by our extensive lending and credit programs, among all our other services.
 While the current environment has caused Elements to deploy the majority of our employees to work from home, we are operating as close to business as usual as we can.
 Further, we have kept some Elements branches open with adjusted days and hours while others have closed, based on restrictions within our partners' facilities.

 With travel restrictions and social distancing in place, how do I best access my accounts at Elements?